marzdevs/Food-Allergy-Checker/README.md

 ## Description

-Halal-Food is a web application that empowers users to make informed dietary choices by helping them identify foods that meet their specific requirements, including dietary restrictions and preferences.
+Food Allergy Checker is a web application that empowers users to make informed dietary choices by helping them identify foods that meet their specific requirements, including dietary restrictions and preferences.
 This project was developed using a stack of modern technologies, including Node.js, React, JavaScript, and Tailwind CSS.

 ## Features to be added